The West Coast

 - ZEEHAN - Neighbourhood Centre, Belstead St

-The Queenstown HUB and Strahan's Banjos bakery have rather good baby change roomsIt's but are not affiliated with the ABA.
+The Queenstown HUB and Strahan's Banjos bakery have a rather good baby change roomsIt but are not affiliated with the ABA.
 Other towns have fold-down tables in public toilets.

 No towns have public buses nor can you arrive and decide to hire a car.
 You can, however, catch a public 'Tassie link' coach to the West Coast.

-Queenstown is the only town to have a taxi service, however they do service the other West Coast towns.
-Keep in mind there is approximately 30 - 60 minutes driving time between each fold-down so it can become expensive, quickly.
+Queenstown is the only town to have a taxi service, however, they do service the other West Coast towns.
+Keep in mind there are approximately 30 - 60 minutes of driving time between each fold-down so it can become expensive, quickly.